Cathy Hackl

 Cathy Hackl is a Costa Rican-American futurist and author.
-Dubbed the "Godmother of the Metaverse", she has researched and consulted on the metaverse, video games, Web3, and augmented reality.
+Self-proclaimed the "Godmother of the Metaverse", she has researched and consulted on the metaverse, video games, Web3, and augmented reality.
 Hackl's firm conviction about the significance of the Metaverse has had to be tempered when metaverse products did not gain market traction in the global north, as predicted.
 The Metaverse however, remained popular in South Africa, Nigeria, and Egypt, as venture capital's investments have shifted to generative AI.

 Career

 In 2017, Hackl began her career in the field of technology and the dissemination of augmented reality, at HTC Vive.
 She then joined the Magic Leap team, and by 2021, she had already launched her own business.
 She currently disseminates her findings and contributions in media outlets such as The Wall Street Journal, WIRED and Forbes.

 She is currently the CEO of Futures Intelligence Group, a company dedicated to research and consulting for businesses such as Clinique and P&G on strategic topics related to non-fungible tokens, better known as NFTs, video games, and virtual fashion.
 In addition to research, Hackl disseminates metaverse topics through two podcasts: Adweek's Metaverse Marketing and Future Insiders, dedicated to marketing and web trends enthusiasts.